dgamma3/ResourcesForCompetencies/Competencies/Communication.md

 ## Level 1

+Sharing your ideas and opinions with others in an active and positive voice.

 ### What it looks like

 - Speaks and writes clearly and succinctly using appropriate language that is easy to understand